studionumero/3DSearch/CONTRIBUTING.md

 ### New fonts

-Fonts have been added by using [Facetype](https://gero3.github.io/facetype.js/) to convert downloaded fonts to JSON files so that they can be read by Three's FontLoader.
+Fonts have been added by using [Facetype](https://gero3.github.io/facetype.js/) to convert TTF file formatted fonts to JSON files so that they can be read by Three's FontLoader.

+Only regular (400 weight), non-italicized, non-bold fonts should be used.
+If the default font name causes overflow in the settings, the name should be shortened or abbreviated.

 ### Style guide